New Pahiatua Swimming Pool

 Funding

 The new indoor aquatic facility comes with a $6.1 million funding target.
-Council will be funding $2.5 million of this project accounted for in the Long-Term Plan 2024-2034.
+Council will be funding $2.5 million of this project accounted for in the Long-Term Plan 2024-2034, subject to design and funding.

 Council has already contributed $600,000 to get the project through the design and tender phases.